ahmadassaf/blog-posts/semantic web/2014-01-21-introduction-to-semantic-web.md

 ---
 layout: post
 title:  "Introduction to Semantic Web"
 excerpt: "In the same way that Web 1.0 abstracted away the network and physical layers, the Semantic Web abstracts away the document and application layers involved in the exchange of information.
-The Semantic Web connects facts, so that rather than linking to a specific document or application."
+The Semantic Web connects facts, so that rather than linking to a specific document or application"
 tag:
 - Semantic Web
 - Knowledge Representation
+- Linked Data
 category: Semantic Web
+featured: true
 ---

 The model behind the Web could be roughly summarized as a way to publish documents represented in a standard way (HTML), containing links to other documents and accessible through the Internet using standard protocols ([TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)/[IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) and [HTTP](https://en.wikipedia.org/wiki/HTTP)).
 The result could be seen as a worldwide, distributed file system of interconnected documents that humans can read, exchange and discuss.